 Prince Henry Stuart (1594-1612)

-Prince Henry Stuart is represented by the Prince of Wales coat of arms on the south nave wall to the side of the requiem altar.
+Prince Henry Stuart is represented by the Prince of Wales’s coat of arms on the south nave wall to the side of the requiem altar.
 The stone plaque (circa 17th century) was formerly positioned above the pew reserved for President of the Council of the North.
-St Olave’s was parish church of the Council (established 1492 by Edward VI).
-Formal services at St Olave’s were attended by successive presidents when the Cuncil was a powerful body for Government in the North.
+St Olave’s was parish church of the Council (established 1472 by Edward IV).
+Formal services at St Olave’s were attended by successive presidents when the Council was a powerful body for Government in the North.
 It is probable that monarchs would have worshipped at St Olave’s when visiting York or staying with the president at the King’s Manor (headquarters of the Council).
-The dedication of the coat of arms to Prince Henry (older brother of Charles I and son of James I) was probably created as a memorial following Henry’s untimely death of typhoid fever, aged 18 in 1612.
+The dedication of the coat of arms to Prince Henry (older brother of Charles I and son of James I) was probably created as a memorial following Henry’s untimely death of typhoid fever, aged 18, in 1612.

 Henry Darcy Esq (1605-1662)